KitWallace/planningapplications/README.md

   analysing the number, cummulative number anc percentage of supporters and objectors over time gathering significant events and integrating into the timeline

-  So far applied to a single application, that for a cycleway through Victoria Park
+  So far applied it has been applied to a couple of applications for a cycleway through Victoria Park and also for an application dashboard